Richard Yorke

 Richard Francis Charles Yorke (28 July 1885 – 22 December 1914) was a British track and field athlete who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

-In 1908 he was eliminated in the first round of the 3200 metre steeplechase event.
-Four years later he was eliminated in the first round of the 800 metres event as well as of the 1500 metres competition.
+In 1908, he was eliminated in the first round of the 3200 metre steeplechase event.
+Four years later, he was eliminated in the first round of the 800 metres event as well as of the 1500 metres competition.

+Yorke finished third in the 1 mile event at the 1909 AAA Championships.

-Yorke was killed in action aged 29 during the First World War, serving as a sergeant with the London Scottish Regiment near Arras.
+Yorke was killed in action at age 29 during the First World War, serving as a sergeant with the London Scottish Regiment near Arras.
 He is buried in the Arras Road Cemetery in Roclincourt.